ra397/repair-hub/README.md

 # Repair Hub

-**Repair Hub** is a simple Rails application designed for a single-user environment to manage tickets for device repairs.
-It features ticket tracking, customer management, and an intuitive workflow for efficiently handling repair jobs.
+**Repair Hub** is a lightweight web application for managing customer repairs, tickets, and invoices.
+This application is ideal for small repair shops looking for a simple solution to organize and track their operations efficiently.

-## **Highlights**
+## **Key Features:**

-### **Tickets**

-- Automatically generated ticket numbers (e.g., `24-0001` for the first ticket in 2024).
+- **User Authentication**: Secure login, signup, and logout functionality.
+- **Customer Management**: Add, edit, view, and delete customer details.
-- Track device details including:
+- **Ticket Management**: Track repair tickets for each customer, including device details and invoices.
-  - Device name
-  - Model
-  - Serial number
-  - Status
-- Associate tickets with customers.
+- **Line Items**: Associate billed items with tickets to track repair costs.
-- Full CRUD functionality for tickets.

-### **Customers**

-- Store customer details like:
-  - Name
-  - Address
-  - Phone number
-  - Email
-- Link customers to their tickets.
-- Full CRUD functionality for customers.

-### **Authentication**

-- Simple, secure login system for single-user access.
-- No signup required; pre-configured credentials stored securely in Rails encrypted credentials.